codicis-dux/nvidia-GPU-monitor/README.md

 ./GPUMonitor
 ```

-A dedicated installation procedure may be provided in a future release.

-Desktop integration
+## Desktop integration
-The application icon is provided separately from the executable.

-It can be used for desktop integration and by a future installation
+The application icon is provided separately and can be used for desktop
-procedure.
+integration.

-Size
+## Size

 The Linux release executable is under 200 KB in its compressed form for
 release 1.0.0.

-System libraries and third-party runtime components are not bundled with
-the application.

-NVIDIA Management Library (NVML)
-GPU Monitor uses NVIDIA's NVIDIA Management Library (NVML) to retrieve
-GPU information.

-NVML is provided as part of the NVIDIA driver environment.

-GPU Monitor does not distribute the NVIDIA driver or NVML library.

-Third-party software
+## Third-party software

-GPU Monitor uses Qt 6 under the GNU Lesser General Public License
+GPU Monitor uses Qt 6 under the GNU Lesser General Public License v3.
-version 3 (LGPLv3).

 Qt is not bundled with GPU Monitor and must be provided by the target
 system.

-The LGPLv3 license text is provided in:
+The LGPLv3 license text is provided in

-tiers_licenses/LGPL-3.0.txt

-Third-party license information is kept separate from the GPU Monitor
-license.
+`tiers_licenses/LGPL-3.0.txt`.

-License
+## License

 Copyright © 2026 [YOUR NAME]

-GPU Monitor is proprietary software.

-GPU Monitor is provided free of charge for personal and commercial use.
+GPU Monitor is proprietary software and is provided free of charge for
+personal and commercial use.

 The software is provided "as is", without warranty of any kind.

-See LICENSE for the complete terms.
+See `LICENSE` for the complete terms.

-Source code
-The source code is not currently included in the public release.

-Release
+## Release

-v1.0.0
+**v1.0.0 — Linux x86-64**

 Initial public release.

-Platform: Linux x86-64

-Known limitations
+## Known limitations

-Linux x86-64 only
+- Linux x86-64 only
-NVIDIA GPU required
-Compatible NVIDIA driver required
+- NVIDIA GPU and compatible driver required
-Qt 6 must be available on the target system
+- Qt 6 must be available on the target system
-Windows version not yet available
+- Windows version not yet available

-Reported GPU information depends on the installed NVIDIA driver and NVML
-Roadmap
+## Roadmap
-Possible future improvements include:

-Windows support
+- Windows support
-simplified installation
+- Simplified installation
-Linux desktop integration
+- Linux desktop integration
-automatic dependency checking
-additional GPU statistics
-improved session analysis
+- Additional GPU statistics and session analysis
-additional benchmarking-oriented measurements
-possible removal of the Qt dependency in a future Linux version
-The roadmap is subject to change.

-Bug reports and feedback
+## Bug reports and feedback

 Bug reports, suggestions and feature requests are welcome.

-When reporting a problem, please provide:
+When reporting a problem, please provide your Linux distribution,

-Linux distribution and version
-desktop environment
-NVIDIA GPU model
-NVIDIA driver version
+NVIDIA GPU model, NVIDIA driver version and relevant error messages.
-Qt version
-error messages, if any
-steps required to reproduce the problem